uwcse440/web-cse440-au15/_assignments/assignment2/index.md

 No more than four pages of text in PDF format:

+ - summary of key findings or takeaways (one paragraph at the beginning of the report)
  - contexutal inquiry participants (less than one page)
  - contextual inquiry themes (less than one page)
  - task analysis questions (less than two pages)